Docker

 The faucet will give you both ETH (to pay for gas) and LP (to stake and pay for jobs).

-Setup Arbitrum RPC
+Setup Arbitrum RPC (Optional)

 The Lilypad Network uses the Arbitrum Sepolia Testnet to settle compute transactions.
 When a transaction is ready to be saved on-chain, Lilypad cycles through a list of public Arbitrum Sepolia RPC endpoints using the endpoint that settles first to save the compute transaction.